jakubelias/uu5-tobuy/README.md

 Dashboard with all these reports is in folder _./project_name/build/reports/buildDashboard_.

 # uuApp Production deployment to C3
+Make sure Gradle plugin 'uu.appg01' or 'uu.appg01.uucloud' is applied to project.
-Project is using gradle uu deploy plugin, which adds tasks for creating uuAppBox, uploading attachments, deploying to C3, sharing uuApp etc.
+It adds tasks for creating uuAppBox, uploading attachments, deploying to C3, sharing uuApp etc.

 Plugin documentation can be found in file uu_appg01_gradle-plugin_readme.md, located in root of this project.